claustres/quasar-feathers-tutorial/README.md

 $ npm start
 ```

+The default [NeDB](https://github.com/louischatriot/nedb) datastore is fine for our tutorial because it does not rely on any third-party DB software to be installed.
 Because we generated the Feathers boilerplate with authentication we already have a **user** service providing [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations as well.
 But as we want to develop a chat application we miss a **message** service so we generate it in the backend folder:
 ```bash
 feathers generate service
 ```